adobe/aem-core-cif-components/ui.apps/src/main/content/jcr_root/apps/core/cif/components/structure/navigation/v1/navigation/README.md

 # Commerce Navigation (v1)

-Commerce Navigation component is a server side component written in HTL, rendering a combined AEM page and commerce catalog navigation tree.
+Commerce Navigation component is a server-side component written in HTL, rendering a combined AEM page and commerce catalog navigation tree.
 The category tree details are retrieved from Magento via GraphQL.
-The main usage of this component would be as part of all page templates which include a navigation.
+The main usage of this component would be as part of all page templates which include navigation.

 ## Features

 - Combines AEM page and commerce categories
-- Supports multi level navigation
+- Supports multi-level navigation
-- Optionally can use catalog page as main anchor for commerce categories
+- Optionally can use catalog page as the main anchor for commerce categories

 ### Use Object